 Direct Dial: 617-491-9815

 Jay Wickersham specializes in design, construction, environmental and land use law.
 He has worked in all aspects of design and development as a private lawyer, a government regulator, an architect, and an urban planner.
-Jay is a registered architect with ten years of professional experience, and has been elected a Fellow of the American Institute of Architects and has served as the 2018 president of the Boston Society of Architects/AIA.
-As Assistant Environment Secretary for Massachusetts and director of the Massachusetts environmental impact review program, he oversaw the review of all major public and private development projects statewide.
+Jay is a registered architect with ten years of professional experience; he has been elected a Fellow of the American Institute of Architects and has served as the 2018 president of the Boston Society of Architects/AIA.
+As Assistant Environment Secretary for Massachusetts and director of the environmental impact review program, he oversaw the review of all major development projects statewide.
 Current and recent work includes:

-• Representing architectural firms around the country and abroad in contract negotiations, regulatory compliance, corporate reorganizations, and design/construction disputes.
+• Representing architectural and design firms around the United States and throughout the world in contract negotiations, regulatory compliance, corporate reorganizations, and design/construction disputes.

-• Environmental permitting counsel for the first major land-based wind power project in Massachusetts, and for new MBTA transit lines.
+• Environmental permitting counsel for Massport, the MBTA, and the first major land-based wind power project in Massachusetts.

 • Headed professional team successfully advocating for preservation of Ames Shovel Works in North Easton, MA, listed by National Trust as one of 11 most endangered historic sites in country.

 Jay has written and lectured widely on architecture, planning, and the law, and he is a contributing author to Rathkopf’s The Law of Zoning and Planning, Urban Sprawl: A Comprehensive Reference Guide, and Public Construction Law of the 50 States.
-Jay is a graduate of Harvard Law School, the Harvard Graduate School of Design, and Yale College.
+He is a graduate of Harvard Law School, the Harvard Graduate School of Design, and Yale College.
 Jay taught for 15 years at the Harvard Graduate School of Design, as Associate Professor in Practice of Architecture.

 Prior Professional Experience: